SAN DIEGO | The Good Life with (and of) Pets

 Statement of Gratitude

-This project was conducted in collaboration with Kate DeConinck, the San Diego Humane Society, the Urgent Challenges Collective at the University of San Diego, People Assisting the Homeless (PATH) San Diego, Think Dignity, the Street Vet, and other members of our local community.
+This project was conducted in collaboration with Dr. Kate (DeConinck) Gibeault, the San Diego Humane Society, the Urgent Challenges Collective at the University of San Diego, People Assisting the Homeless (PATH) San Diego, Think Dignity, the Street Vet, and other members of our local community.
 In addition to those who sat with us for interviews or contributed written reflections, our team wishes to express gratitude to Kelli Schry, Sigrid Struben, Tory Rodriguez, Ian Stewart, Lisa Nunn, Mike Williams, and Karen Teel, each of whom provided significant logistical or other types of support to make this project a reality.

 Our Good Life Project was seeded by Harold Morales, Rupa Pillai, and Kayla Wheeler with support from Amrita Bhandari, Ariel Mejia, Sierra Lawson, Fatima Bamba and many others from the Center for Religion and Cities’ collective.